-- d.
+h.
 Potential Principle Amendment.
 The current Principles of Pension Policy are potentially deficient in that they do not provide guidance to future Commissions when considering proposals for the creation of new statewide or specialty public pension plans.
-The following potential revision of the 1995-1996 Principles is the Commission staff's attempt to capture the identified policy bases for the creation of new public pension plans by the Legislature: - II.B.1.
-Creation of New Pension Plans - a.
+The following potential revision of the 1995-1996 Principles is the Commission staff's attempt to capture the identified policy bases for the creation of new public pension plans by the Legislature and to reflect recent volunteer firefighter retirement coverage developments:

+II.B.1.
+Creation of New Pension Plans

+- a.
 Minnesota public employers, on their own initiative, without legislative authorization, should not be permitted to establish or maintain new public pension plans, except for volunteer firefighter relief associations. - b.
 New public employee retirement plans should only be created to accommodate a group of employees who are newly incorporated into the public sector, to correct inadequate or inappropriate prior retirement coverage that cannot be accommodated within an existing public retirement plan, to effect the consolidation of two or more existing public retirement plans by replacing those plans, or to provide supplemental retirement coverage that cannot be accommodated within an existing public retirement plan. - c.
-New pension plans for volunteer firefighters should be organized on a county or comparable regional basis if possible.
+If feasible, retirement coverage for volunteer firefighters should be accomplished through new pension plans for volunteer firefighters should be organized on a county or comparable regional basis if possible or through the creation of a voluntary statewide retirement plan.